gvwilson/thirdbit/src/fiction/iffy/index.md

 The thoughts rising side by side in her head were no more human than jellyfish.
 They were a choir,
 a jigsaw puzzle,
-and a vast subterranean lake untouched by light for millenia, all at once and all together.
+and a vast subterranean lake untouched by light for millennia, all at once and all together.

 *«limited window of opportunity / urgency / exchange of value / binding agreement / confirm»*